Dorval: Demographics

+Languages

+According to the Office québécois de la langue française, Dorval has been officially recognized as a bilingual municipality since 2005-11-02.

 Economy

 Air Inuit and La Senza have their headquarters in Dorval.
 Bombardier Inc. houses the headquarters of its Bombardier Aerospace division in Dorval.

 Previously Inter-Canadien had its headquarters in Dorval.

 Air Canada Centre, the headquarters of Air Canada, are located on the grounds of Montréal-Pierre Elliott Trudeau International Airport and in Saint-Laurent, Montreal, near Dorval.